Use landing pages to grow your business.

 The length you run the test is up to you, however, you want to make sure it runs long enough to get results.

 - Choose the variant that performed the best!

 What is Page Speed?

 Page speed is the speed at which each webpage on your website downloads from its hosting server and is displayed on a user’s screen.
-The time the user waits while the webpage loads is referred to as “page load time” and it varies greatly depending on desktop or mobile devices.
+The time the user waits while the webpage loads are referred to as “page load time” and it varies greatly depending on desktop or mobile devices.

 How can it help your landing page?

 The amount of time your website takes to load onto a visitor's device is extremely important to pay attention to, in fact, 70% of customers have stated that page speed has an impact on their purchasing decisions.
 Page speed is also closely linked to customer satisfaction, studies have shown that a 1-second delay reduces satisfaction by 16% and a 7% drop in conversions.
 Improving your Page speed can not only increase your customer experience, but it can also decrease your bounce rate, increase conversion rates, and improve your site's rankings.